You’ve been folded into the crease of the year,

 Meal set against famine.

-Daisy Bassen is a practicing psychiatrist and poet.
-She graduated from Princeton University with a degree in English and completed her medical training at the University of Rochester and Brown.
-She has been published in Black Buzzard Review, Oberon, The Delmarva Review, and several other journals.
-She was a semi-finalist in the 2016 Vassar Miller Prize in Poetry, a finalist in the 2018 Adelaide Literary Award for Poetry, and a double nominee for a 2019 Pushcart Prize.
-She lives in Rhode Island with her husband and children.
+Daisy Bassen is a practicing psychiatrist and poet based in Rhode Island.
+She was a semi-finalist in the 2016 Vassar Miller Prize in Poetry, a finalist in the 2018 Adelaide Literary Award for Poetry, and a nominee for the 2019 Pushcart Prize.